 Continue to remove and add engine oil until the level is corrected.

-10. Dirty Spark Plug or Loose Connections on a Hustler Mower
+10. Dirty Spark Plug or Loose Connections

 A fouled spark plug can cause your Hustler mower to die.
 An incorrect electrode gap or loose spark plug wire can also cause this problem.